Frequently Asked Questions

 Normally the purchase of a First Aid Kit falls to the building occupant.
 However we will consider requests on a case by case basis.
 Contact SRM at 994-7597.

 Yes.
 SRM has quality First Aid Kits that can be checked out to individuals or groups free of charge for time periods up to one month.
 Contact SRM at 994-7597 or 994-7760.

 The first reports of injury are now completed in two sections.
 The option to print is not available until the second section (the supervisor section) is completed.
 If you are completing both sections of the report, put your own email in as supervisor in the first section so the second half of the report will be emailed to you.
 You can then complete the second half of the report and print it for signatures.
 You will have an opportunity to input the actual supervisor email in the second half of the report.

 Check to see if the email was sent to your Junk email folder.
 If you can't find it there, contact Safety & Risk Management and we will send you a new link.

 Yes, Montana statute allows Intermountain Claims to redirect care as necessary to keep claim costs down.
 Injured workers may see the care provider of their choice for the first visit only.
 If subsequent visits to your personal physician are not preauthorized, Intermountain Claims may decline to pay the charges.

-If it is likely to be alleged that the injury was due to MSU's negligence, the MSU employee with the most direct knowledge of the incident should complete an Incident Report within five days in order to put the state Risk Management & Tort Defense Division on notice should the injured party file an insurance claim.
+If it is likely to be alleged that the injury was due to MSU's negligence, the MSU employee with the most direct knowledge of the incident should complete an Report of Incident within five days in order to put the state Risk Management & Tort Defense Division on notice should the injured party file an insurance claim.